 Answering multiple choice questions about short excerpts from larger literary works may seem like a strange way to sharpen literary analysis skills.
 But compelling passages and thought-provoking questions challenge readers to re-read for deeper meaning.
+The questions are best used to spark discussion, debate, and disagreement among your students (and even with me and my “correct” answers) in order to advance their thinking about the passage.

 In 2010, I wrote McGraw Hill’s first edition of this exam guide while teaching AP English Literature & Composition at Brooklyn Technical High School, one of New York City’s five specialized public high schools.
 It provides 50 passages of prose fiction and poetry, along with 500 multiple choice questions that simulate the real exam.